 - Domestic Dry-Bulk consists of Canadian flagged dry-bulk vessels and ship management services.
 The dry-bulk vessels operate within the Great Lakes, St. Lawrence Seaway, and Atlantic Canada.
-The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt, and aggregates. - 2.
-Product Tankers consist of Canadian flagged vessels which operate within the Great Lakes, St. Lawrence Seaway and Atlantic Canada.
-Customers include major oil refiners, leading wholesale distributors and large consumers of petroleum products.
-The segment also includes the Company's 50% interest in a international joint venture comprising ten tankers currently under construction and a 67% interest in a foreign-flagged tanker operating in Northern Europe. - 3.
-Ocean Self-Unloaders consists of direct ownership of ocean-going dry-bulk self-unloading vessels and interest in one other self-unloader that trades worldwide. - 4.
-Global Short Sea Shipping consists of three global fleets; a fleet of specialized cement carriers and a fleet of short sea mini-bulkers and a fleet of handy-size bulkers that are part of a sales and purchase platform.
+The vessels are designed to carry a variety of dry-bulk products including iron ore, grain, coal and coke, salt, and aggregates. - The Product Tankers fleet consists of eight product tankers employed in Canadian flag service.
+The segment also includes the Company's 50% interest in an international joint venture comprising ten tankers, six of which are under construction, and an interest in a foreign-flagged tanker operation comprising two product tankers. - 3.
+Ocean Self-Unloaders consists of direct ownership of eight ocean-going dry-bulk self-unloading vessels and interest in one other self-unloader that trades worldwide. - 4.
+Global Short Sea Shipping consists of three global fleets: a fleet of specialized cement carriers; a fleet of short sea mini-bulkers; and a fleet of handysize bulkers that are part of a sales and purchase platform.